RaineyAbe/glacier-snow-cover-mapping/docs/installation_instructions.md

 Before you run a script for the first time, you will need to authenticate your Google Earth Engine account.
 To do this, run Python in the container:

 ```
-apptainer $FILE python # or replace $FILE with "glacier-snow-cover-mapping_latest.sif" if it is no longer defined
+apptainer run $FILE python # or replace $FILE with "glacier-snow-cover-mapping_latest.sif" if it is no longer defined

 # Once in the Python shell
 import ee